-Trump to tout nationalism in UN address: ‘If you want democracy, hold on to your sovereignty’
+Trump slams open-border activists for ‘evil’ agenda, decries Iran ‘bloodlust’ in fiery UN speech

 AMERICA 'ISOLATED' AT UN?
 GENERAL ASSEMBLY BREAKS WITH US ON MOST VOTES, REPORT FINDS

+"Wise leaders always put the good of their own people and their country first.
+The future does not belong to globalists, the future belongs to patriots," he said earlier in the speech.
+"The future belongs to sovereign and independent nations who protect their citizens, respect their neighbors and honor the differences that make each country special and unique."

+He advised member states, "If you want freedom, take pride in your country.
+If you want democracy, hold on to your sovereignty.
+If you want peace, love your nation."

 Trump, who has centered his presidency around an “America First” agenda, used his 2017 and 2018 addresses to defend and promote the importance of national sovereignty -- a message that clashes with the more globalist outlook of the world body.

-Those values have frequently been criticized at the U.N., particularly his emphasis on securing America’s borders.
-On Tuesday he will anticipate and respond to the criticism that the U.S. is breaching human rights by cracking down on illegal immigration.

-“When you undermine border security you are undermining human rights and human dignity,” he will say.

-He will also use the speech to address the ongoing trade war with China, saying that at the heart of his vision is “an ambitious campaign to reform international trade.

-“For decades, the international trading system has been easily exploited by nations acting in bad faith,” he is expected to say.
-“As jobs were outsourced, a small handful grew wealthy at the expense of the middle class.”
+He said that he wants to avoid "endless wars" but also promised to defend America militarily, if needed.

-He is also likely to address the growing international tensions with Iran in his speech, which will mark the centerpiece of the day's events at the U.N.
-He will tell delegates that the U.S. does not seek conflict with other nations but that “I will never fail to defend America’s interests.”
+He used that message to pivot to Iran, urging the Islamic regime to put its people first and to abandon its quest for nuclear weapons and support of terror in the region.
+He told delegates that the U.S. does not seek conflict with other nations but that “I will never fail to defend America’s interests.”

+NEW UN AMBASSADOR KELLY CRAFT VOWS 'STRONG AMERICAN LEADERSHIP' AS SHE TAKES HER POST

+He accused Iran's leaders of "fueling the tragic wars in both Syria and Yemen," and of "squandering their nation's wealth in a fanatical quest for nuclear weapons and the means to deliver them."

 He was given a boost on his hardline stance with Iran on Monday when Britain, France and Germany joined the U.S. in blaming Iran for attacks earlier this month on key oil facilities in Saudi Arabia.
 They said in a statement that “there is no other plausible explanation” than that “Iran bears responsibility for this attack.”